 Single-threaded JavaScript

 Having identified the problems, let's dive into how workers can ease off our stress.
+While JavaScript still isn't multithreaded, the Web Workers API introduced in HTML5 allows us to offload heavy tasks to separate threads, enabling real parallelism in supported environments.

 The new independent thread will run the long-running action so that our main thread can have free space to execute other instructions.
 Otherwise, our application will become slower, resulting in a bad user experience.

-What are Web Workers?
+What are web workers?

-Similarly, concurrency and parallelism describe the tasks we can perform with web workers;
+Similarly, concurrency and parallelism describe the tasks we can perform with web workers.

 Parallelism

 Parallelism is when web workers spawn two or more tasks to co-occur at the same time using two or more CPU cores.
 However, web workers do not automatically provide Parallelism.
 Rather, it is the specification of our system hardware, by having multiple CPU cores, and the scheduler attached to the kernel must decide to run the threads on separate CPU cores.
-In contrast, concurrency is the process of multitasking on a single CPU core by interleaving between the tasks.
+In contrast, concurrency is the process of multitasking on a single CPU core by switching between the tasks.

-When JavaScript VM renders our animations and the UI components on its thread, a web worker instance will spawn its thread on a separate core in the background, performing other tasks that enable our application to run multiple tasks at a time, such as clicking, selecting, and calculating.
+When the JavaScript virtual machine renders our animations and the UI components on its thread, a web worker instance will spawn its thread on a separate core in the background, performing other tasks that enable our application to run multiple tasks at a time, such as clicking, selecting, and calculating.
 Different drummers complete the task of producing a beat.
 Web workers can create parallel computing (by completing multiple tasks simultaneously) if the CPU and necessary hardware are available.

 Image source: here